What is Lock Snapping?

 The first thing to know is you may see anti-snap locks referred to as snap-proof, snap resistant or snap secure.

-Is your euro cylinder lock old? – If the euro lock cylinder on your door was fitted before 2011 it almost certainly has not been tested for lock snapping so is not anti-snap.
+Is your euro cylinder lock old? – If the euro lock cylinder on your door was fitted before 2011 it almost certainly has not been tested for lock snapping so is not an anti snap lock.

 Have a new lock cylinder fitted to your door?
 A new euro lock cylinder could be anti snap, we will discuss this below.